rubyreferences/rubychanges/README.md

 [![Patreon](https://img.shields.io/badge/patreon-donate-blue.svg)](https://www.patreon.com/zverok)

-This site is dedicate to history of [Ruby language](http://ruby-lang.org/) evolution.
+This site is dedicated to history of [Ruby language](http://ruby-lang.org/) evolution.
 Basically, it is just the same information that each Ruby version's [NEWS](https://github.com/ruby/ruby/blob/trunk/NEWS) file contains, just in more readable and informative manner.

 Main goals: